-Investment Manager(s) means Ruffer LLP and Evelyn Partners Investment Management LLP or such successor Investment Manager(s) as may be appointed from time to time.
+Investment Manager(s) means, as the context requires, Schroder & Co.
+Limited (trading as Cazenove Capital) and/or McInroy & Wood Limited and/or Evelyn Partners Investment Management LLP or such successor Investment Manager(s) as may be appointed from time to time.

-Investment Management Agreement means the investment management agreement between the ACD and the Investment Managers in respect of the Company.
+Investment Management Agreement means, as the context requires, the investment management agreement between the ACD and any of the Investment Managers in respect of the Company.